Atlanta Nursing Negligence Lawyers

 - Dropping or allowing a patient to fall while transporting him or her: Nurses should use proper techniques and have adequate help when transferring a patient from bed to a stretcher, or to the operating room, etc.

 - Failure to relay important information about a patient to the doctor: Doctors need to be aware of everything regarding their patient’s condition.

 - Medication errors: If a nurse misreads a chart or prescription and injects or gives a patient the wrong medication or the wrong dose, serious damage can be done to the patient.

 As you can see, there are numerous ways a nurse’s negligence can cause harm to a patient.
 If you or a loved is injured due to a nurse’s negligent behavior, you may sue for compensation for medical bills, pain and suffering, mental anguish and emotional trauma, permanent injury or disability, lost wages, loss of career or earning capacity, household and vehicle modifications (wheelchair ramps and lifts, etc.), scarring and disfigurement, hedonic damages for loss of joy of life (inability to engage in sexual activity, play golf, see or hear family members, etc.), and wrongful death in the event that you’ve lost a loved one because of a nurse’s negligence.

 Get Seasoned Legal Representation

 As we said earlier, a successful malpractice lawsuit against such a large and well-financed entity as a hospital or medical clinic is no easy endeavor.
 Let the proven litigation skills of the legal team at Atlanta’s Grant Law Office take over the nuts and bolts of your claim while you concentrate on coping with your injury or loss.
-Call (866) 249-5513 or (404) 995-3955 today for a free case evaluation.
+Call (404) 995-3955 today for a free case evaluation.
 Our clients pay no out-of-pocket expenses and no retainer fees.
 We only take our fee if we get you a successful settlement or verdict.